Federico Campagna: Prophetic Culture II

-Ignota Hosts: Federico Campagna, author of Technic and Magic, for a two-part lecture and Q&A presenting his forthcoming book Prophetic Culture.
+Ignota Hosts: Federico Campagna, author of Technic and Magic, for the second of his two-part lecture and Q&A presenting his forthcoming book Prophetic Culture.

 Philosophy and science agree: time doesn't exist.
 And yet, it keeps on flowing.
 It spans between the beginning and the end of world narratives like the rhythm of music.
 Each world-song has a time of its own; the particular rhythm that was peculiar to the civilization of Westernised Modernity appears to be approaching the end of its course.
 So what: this is nothing new under the sun of history.
 Every world has a beginning and an end.
 The imperative of this age has just slightly changed: from learning how to live well, to learning how to die well.